RoshanElesius/Fake-News-Detection-Using-NLP/README.md

 ## Overview

 Fake news is like a wildfire in the age of social media, especially during critical events like elections and pandemics such as Covid-19.
 It's spreading like a contagion, and it's becoming increasingly difficult to separate fact from fiction amidst the information overload.
 In today's world, the credibility of news is crucial.
 With the rapid spread of information on social media, distinguishing fake news from real news is a pressing concern.
 Natural Language Processing tools offer a solution by using historical data to classify news articles accurately.
+Fake news is like a wildfire in the age of social media, especially during critical events like elections and pandemics such as Covid-19.
+It's spreading like a contagion, and it's becoming increasingly difficult to separate fact from fiction amidst the information overload.
+In today's world, the credibility of news is crucial.
+With the rapid spread of information on social media, distinguishing fake news from real news is a pressing concern.
+Natural Language Processing tools offer a solution by using historical data to classify news articles accurately.

 ## Problem Definition